 Paul E. McIntyre is a lawyer and member of the Canadian Bar Association and New Brunswick Barristers’ Society.
 He holds a Bachelor of Arts from the Université de Moncton, a Master of Arts (History) from the University of New Brunswick, and a Bachelor of Laws (LLB) from Dalhousie University.

-He was Chairperson of the New Brunswick Review Board from 1985 to 1998 and 2000 to 2012.
+He was Chairperson of the New Brunswick Criminal Code Board of Review from 1985 to 1998 and 2000 to 2012.
 He was also the senior law partner at the McIntyre Law Firm in Dalhousie, New Brunswick, until 2008.
 He was appointed federal Queen’s Counsel in 1993.

 He is an active community member.
 He is the former owner and creator of the Alfred-Victoria Desrosiers Nature Park (more than 125 acres of land) and, in 2014, transferred the park as a gift to the Village of Balmoral.